s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 # Project Repo:
 [View the source code on GitHub](https://github.com/s-bashar/SP24-ECE141B-Database-Team5/tree/Shayaun-Branch)
+Note: Be sure to be in "Shayaun-Branch" not main.
 # Project Overview:

 I will be showing a high level block explanaiton of how this database operates and then dive deep into each block showcasing how each block works and what patterns/idioms, and abstraction layers are used and why.